hamaluik/hermes/ARCHITECTURE.md

 ## Summary

 Hermes is designed with clean separation between frontend (UI/UX) and backend (processing/I/O), connected via Tauri's command and event system.
-Key architectural principles:

-- **Type Safety**: TypeScript frontend + Rust backend = compile-time safety
-- **Performance**: Rust for heavy lifting (parsing, networking)
-- **Reactivity**: Svelte for responsive UI
-- **Extensibility**: Modular command structure for easy feature additions
-- **Maintainability**: Clear separation of concerns and well-defined interfaces
+The combination of TypeScript and Rust provides compile-time safety across both layers, while Rust handles the heavy lifting—parsing HL7 and managing network connections—and Svelte keeps the UI responsive.
+The modular command structure makes it straightforward to add new features without touching unrelated code, and clear interfaces between layers keep the codebase maintainable as it grows.

 For specific implementation examples, refer to the source code with the file locations documented above.